 Although the skillset acquired in Classical Civilisation particularly complements History and English Literature, Classical Civilisation functions well alongside any subject at A-Level.
 Specialising in Classical Civilisation opens the door to a vast number of careers, including law, medicine, fashion, journalism, events and hospitality.

-Entry requirements: GCSE grade B in English Language or Literature.
-It is not necessary to have studied Classics GCSE in order to take the A Level course.
+GCSE grade 5 in English Language or Literature.
+It is not necessary to have studied either Latin or Classics at GCSE in order to take the A Level course.